GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Background

-\editedII{The} verification stage of read mapping tools determines the exact similarity between the given two sequences as read and candidate reference segment, therefore, the efforts on pre-alignment filtering prioritize quickly eliminating pairs with \editedII{an} apparent dissimilarity.
-Shifted Hamming Distance~\cite{xin2015shifted} (SHD) filters out highly erroneous sequence pairs with a bit-parallel and SIMD-parallel algorithm. \cut{It prepares the Hamming Masks of strings; applies bitwise shifting, AND, and XOR operations for error toleration on the masks.
-SHD's algorithm also sets up the foundation for GateKeeper~\cite{Alser2017}.}MAGNET~\cite{alser2017magnet} addresses some of SHD's shortcomings, such as not considering leading and trailing zeros in bitmasks, and consecutive bit counting for edit calculation, which are the main sources of high false accept rate.
-With a new filtering strategy, it improves the filtering accuracy up to two orders of magnitude.
-Shouji~\cite{alser2019shouji}, on the other hand, takes a different approach on pre-alignment filtering.
+The verification stage of read mapping tools determines the exact similarity between the given two sequences as read and candidate reference segment, therefore, the efforts on pre-alignment filtering prioritize quickly eliminating pairs with an apparent dissimilarity.
+Shifted Hamming Distance~(SHD)\cite{xin2015shifted} filters out highly erroneous sequence pairs with a bit-parallel and SIMD-parallel algorithm.
+MAGNET~\cite{alser2017magnet} addresses some of SHD's shortcomings, such as not considering leading and trailing zeros in bitmasks and consecutive bit counting for edit calculation, which are the main sources of high false accept rate.
+With a new filtering strategy, it improves the filtering accuracy by up to two orders of magnitude.
+Shouji~\cite{alser2019shouji}, on the other hand, takes a different approach to pre-alignment filtering.
 It starts by preparing a neighborhood map for identifying the common substrings between two sequences within an error threshold.
-Then, it finds non-overlapping common subsequences with \editedII{a} sliding window approach and decides on accepting or rejecting the pair according to the length of common subsequences.
-With an FPGA design, Shouji can reduce sequence alignment duration up to $18.8\times$ with two orders of magnitude higher accuracy compared to GateKeeper and SHD.
-SneakySnake~\cite{alser_sneakysnake} solves approximate string matching by converting it to \editedII{a} single net routing problem~\cite{lee1976use}.
-This enables SneakySnake \editedII{to} provide acceleration with all hardware architectures and without hardware support.
-SneakySnake also improves \editedII{the} accuracy of SHD, GateKeeper, and Shouji.
-Lastly, GenASM~\cite{cali2020genasm} is a hardware-accelerated approximate string matching framework for genome sequence analysis with \editedII{a} modified Bitap algorithm~\cite{baeza1992new, wu1992fast}.
-When it is utilized for pre-alignment filtering of short reads, it provides \editedII{a} $3.7\times$ speedup over Shouji while improving accuracy.
+Then, it finds non-overlapping common subsequences with a sliding window approach and decides on accepting or rejecting the pair according to the length of common subsequences.
+With an FPGA design, Shouji can reduce sequence alignment duration up to $18.8\times$ with two orders of magnitude higher accuracy than GateKeeper and SHD.
+SneakySnake~\cite{alser2020sneakysnake} solves approximate string matching by converting it to a single net routing problem~\cite{lee1976use}.
+This enables SneakySnake to provide acceleration with and without hardware support.
+SneakySnake also improves the accuracy of SHD, GateKeeper, and Shouji.
+Lastly, GenASM~\cite{cali2020genasm} is a hardware-accelerated approximate string matching framework for genome sequence analysis with a modified Bitap algorithm~\cite{baeza1992new, wu1992fast}.
+When utilized for pre-alignment filtering of short reads, it provides a $3.7\times$ speedup over Shouji while improving the accuracy.